SyedAmmar21/Utopia-Assesment/README.md

 The code supports postpone/reschedule detection by matching those words in `order_activity` records.
 The currently created activity record is an order-creation record, so this metric remains zero unless corresponding activity is recorded.

-## Challenges and Assumptions

-### Challenges

-- Learning new tools and languages, getting used to supabase database setup and really interesting way supabase can be used in backend and database.
-- Learn how to deploy using vercel for frontend and render for backend, and running them simultaniously for a fully deployed application.

-### Assumptions

-- This is an internal assessment prototype rather than a production deployment.
-- Authentication is mocked: the UI displays role-specific portals and a “Mock User,” but it does not authenticate users or enforce database roles.
-- WhatsApp notifications are deep-links that require user interaction that is not automated

 ## Limitations